-The USC Faith and Health Project explores the complex patterns related to social capital, aspects of faith, and health through in-depth interviews and brief survey instruments.
+The USC Faith and Health Project explored the complex patterns related to social capital, aspects of faith, and health through in-depth interviews and brief survey instruments.
 Study groups included United Methodist members who had participated in a holistic health program, regular attendees of United Methodist churches (not part of the holistic health program) and infrequent /non-attendees of religious services, with each category stratified by race (AA and Caucasian).
 Based on findings and existing literature, a survey instrument has been developed to assess social capital, health outcomes, and multiple dimensions of faith and practice.
+Two manuscripts from this project are currently under review.